Nicola Blackwood

-Nicola Blackwood, Baroness Blackwood of North Oxford (born 16 October 1979) is a British politician of the Conservative Party.
+Nicola Claire Blackwood, Baroness Blackwood of North Oxford (born 16 October 1979) is a British politician of the Conservative Party.
 Baroness Blackwood was a Member of Parliament (MP) for Oxford West and Abingdon from 2010 to 2017.
 She has also been known by her married name Nicola Blackwood-Bate since 2016.

 Early life

 Blackwood was born in Johannesburg, South Africa, but has lived in the UK since she was two months old.
 She is the daughter of a medical doctor and a nurse.
 Blackwood was given a flute aged six, which led to a lifelong interest in music, later learning to sing and play the piano.
-At 14 she began studying at the Trinity School of Music, and eventually studied music at university.

-She studied Music at St Anne's College, Oxford and Somerville College, Oxford, and later studied for an MPhil degree in Musicology at Emmanuel College, Cambridge.
+At 14 she enrolled at the Trinity School of Music.
+She studied music at St Anne's College, Oxford and Somerville College, Oxford, and later studied for an MPhil degree in musicology at Emmanuel College, Cambridge.

 Parliamentary career

 Blackwood was chosen as the Conservative prospective parliamentary candidate for Oxford West and Abingdon at an open primary on 13 November 2006.
 Boundary changes which came into effect in 2010 were thought to have favoured the Conservatives, with some 8,000 urban voters (including many students) being moved into the Oxford East constituency and more rural voters added.

 Blackwood won the seat at the 2010 general election by 176 votes on a 6.9% swing to the Conservatives from the Liberal Democrats.
 In late 2010, she was elected to serve on the Home Affairs Select Committee and was secretary of the All-Party Parliamentary Group on Overseas Development.
 She was a member of the Conservative Party Human Rights Commission, as well as holding a position on the Council of Advisors for ZANE, a charity which seeks to support pensioners in Zimbabwe.

 She was elected Member of Parliament at the 2010 election with a majority of 176, defeating the Liberal Democrats, who had held the seat since 1997.
 She lost her seat to the Liberal Democrats at the 2017 election, who won it back with a majority of 816.
 During her time as Member of Parliament, she was chaired the Science and Technology Select Committee during the second Cameron ministry and served as a junior health minister during the first May ministry.

-On 10 January 2019, Blackwood was appointed to replace Lord O’Shaughnessy as a junior minister for innovation in the Department of Health and Social Care serving in the House of Lords with the formal title of Parliamentary Under Secretary of State for Health and she would thus be created a life peer.
+On 10 January 2019, Blackwood was appointed to replace Lord O'Shaughnessy as a junior minister for innovation in the Department of Health and Social Care serving in the House of Lords with the formal title of Parliamentary Under Secretary of State for Health and she would thus be created a life peer.